 Alternatively, you can install Windows on a virtual machine so that you don’t need to restart your computer to use it.
-The leading options are Parallels Desktop ($79.99+, read our review) and VMware Fusion ($79.99+, read our review).
+The leading options are Parallels Desktop and VMware Fusion.
 These products allow you to use Windows programs alongside Mac apps, which is super convenient.

 This solution isn’t for everyone.
 Installing Windows is a lot of work, and there is the expense of purchasing Windows and the virtualization software.
 It’s not worth it if you only need to open the occasional MSG file.
 If you need regular access to Outlook for Windows, though, it’s worth the effort.

 2. Use the Outlook Web App

 A much easier solution is to use the Outlook Web App, which has a built-in MSG viewer.
 Forward the file to your Outlook email address, or use the web app to compose a new email and attach the file.
 After that, you can double-click the file to view it.